History’s Great Women: Women of the United Kingdom

 Joan Clarke’s mastery of mathematics contributed heavily to the breaking of the code used to encrypt Nazi war messages, which influenced the British fight against Nazi forces to degrees that, to this day, cannot be fully quantified.

-Mathematics and algorithmic codes are now used in a broad range of computational devices from robotics to household items to online slots games (like Casumo) and are often taken for granted in the 21st century.
+Mathematics and algorithmic codes are now used in a broad range of computational devices and are often taken for granted in the 21st century.
 Joan Clarke was notably ahead of her time in this field and the real recognition for this feat has only really come into the public spotlight over 50 years after she was carrying out her important work.

 Born in late October of 1919 in the city of Kermanshah, Iran to British parents, esteemed author Doris Lessing’s early life unfolded across not only multiple countries, but multiple continents.
 At the age of six, Lessing’s family moved to Zimbabwe, which was, at the time, colonised by Britain under the name of Southern Rhodesia.